pulumi/esc/README.md

 **[Pulumi ESC](https://www.pulumi.com/product/esc/)** is an open source secrets management platform that tames secrets and configuration complexity across all of your cloud infrastructure and application environments.

-Pulumi ESC enables teams to aggregate secrets and configuration from many sources, manage hierarchical collections of configuration and secrets as environments, and consume those configuration and secrets from a variety of different infrastructure and application services.
+With Pulumi ESC, teams can aggregate secrets and configurations from many sources, manage hierarchical collections of configurations and secrets as environments, and consume them through a variety of means including CLI, SDK, REST API, Pulumi Cloud Web Console and Pulumi-service provider.

-Pulumi ESC It simplifies secrets and configurations for all your application and infrastructure, including Pulumi IaC.
+Pulumi ESC not only works great for your applications and IaC, including Pulumi IaC, but it also makes your day-to-day developer workflow much more secure and streamlined.
+For example, the Pulumi ESC CLI (esc) allows you to give your developers immediate, just-in-time authenticated, and short-lived access to cloud credentials across any cloud provider with just a single command: `esc run aws-staging -- aws s3 ls`.

-For example, the Pulumi ESC CLI (`esc`) makes it possible to give your developers immediate, just-in-time authenticated and short-lived access to cloud credentials across any cloud provider with just a single command: `esc run aws-staging -- aws s3 ls`.
+In this example, an ESC environment named aws-staging has all the necessary staging environment configuration and OIDC setup to connect to AWS.
+Running this command opens up a temporary environment and executes the aws s3 ls command in that environment.
+The temporary AWS credentials are not stored anywhere, making them secure and also allowing you to switch between different environments dynamically.

 ![Pulumi's open source secrets management solution overview](./assets/esc_product_demo.gif)